-How To Work Out GPU Power Limit For A Laptop
+How To Check GPU Power Limit (TDP) For A Laptop

 Two laptops with the same graphics inside may not perform the same.
 Performance will vary based on the power limit of the GPU.

 Unfortunately, in most cases the power limit is not specified on the spec sheet, so how can you find out?
-Let’s take a look at how you can easily check this with your own laptop, and what you can do to find out for a laptop you aren’t able to test.
+Let’s take a look at how you can easily check GPU TDP on a laptop, and what you can do to find out for a laptop you aren’t able to test.

 For a laptop you have access to

-In this case, my RTX 2070 Super laptop GPU runs at 115W, which is considered Max-P or full performance.
+In this case, my RTX 2070 Super laptop GPU runs at 115W, which is considered Max-P or full performance rather than Max-Q.

 You don’t need to run your test for long, the example above was a 30 minute stress test and the average in the far right column was 114W.
 This will dip and rise at times, however the average is close to the expected 115W limit of the machine.